VamshiKrishna012/CalorieCounter/README.md

 🖥️ Live Demo
 If you plan to host this project, add the link here:
 🔗 Live Demo (Replace with your deployed link if available)

-📌 Screenshots
-(Add screenshots of the project if necessary.)

 💡 Future Enhancements
 ✅ Save entries to local storage